 Once it is installed on a PC, it can be run by clicking on the LView Pro icon.
-Otherwise, click Start (lower right corner of the screen), then Programs, and then click on LView Pro.
+Otherwise, click Start (lower right corner of the screen), then click on Programs and then click on LView Pro.
 Figure 1.6 shows its main window that appears when it is run.
-By clicking on File, we can then open a directory and select an image file such as lena256.tif, lena256.gif.
+By clicking on File, we can then open a directory and select an image file such as lena256.tif, lena256.jpg or lena256.gif.
 After this selection by clicking the mouse, the image will be loaded in the window as shown in Figure 1.6.
+On the menu bar along the top region there are the usual File, Edit, View and one very important new item here, which is Color.
+This is misleading for us because we will use this item to access many important kinds of image processing on our grayscale images.
+The reader should click on color to see what is in the resulting pop-up menu.